The Village Centre

 By the mid 1750s there was a vibrant traditional market at Culbokie which took place several times each year – and sometimes going on for several days!
 On these bustling occasions, livestock such as cattle and pigs were traded as well as whisky from the local stills and all sorts of merchandise that had been manufactured in the area – such as shoes, platters, bowls, harnesses and fishing nets - or traded from foreign lands.
 The current Culbokie Inn was built in 1790 but there was an earlier ale house in the village.
 A map from 1870 shows the market stance along the main street in front of the Culbokie Inn but grazing and trading also took place on surrounding land.

 There is no evidence of Culbokie markets after 1900 but it is clear that Culbokie remained a thriving village serving an agricultural hinterland.
 In the early decades of the 20th century there were joiners and shoemakers, grocers and dressmakers, general merchants and butchers, tailors and blacksmiths as well as the Inn.
-The map below shows the rage and location of businesses in the village in around 1910.
+The map below shows the range and location of businesses in the village in around 1910.

 OS 2nd Edition 1905.
 Reproduced and annotated by permission of the National Library of Scotland